relai/vertx-starters/helloworld/README.md

     mvn vertx:runMod

-The command deploys the "Hello World" example, bringing up the HTTP server at `http://localhost:8080`.
+The command deploys the "Hello World" mod, bringing up the HTTP server at `http://localhost:8080`.